Green Bowl Beach Bali is one of the best beaches in the south. With its turquiose waters and powdery white sand, here’s all the info for visiting.

 For those short on time, or that prefer everything to be organised for them, there are some awesome tours on Get Your Guide available to book in advance.

-Green Bowl Beach Entrance Fee
+Green Bowl Beach Opening Times

-What To Expect At Green Bowl Beach Bali
+Best Time To Visit Green Bowl Beach

 We’d seen Green Bowl Beach Bali come up as a recommendation on google, and after visiting Melasti Beach had to pop over and check it out for ourselves.

 Although be prepared on arrival.
 You’ll have to fight off both the wild monkeys and the bracelet selling locals.
-We’re not sure which were more persistent.
+We’re not sure which were more persistent!

-You’ll need to descend hundreds of concrete steps down a cliff face to what has to be one of the best Bali beaches.
+You’ll also need to descend hundreds of concrete steps down a cliff face to what has to be one of the best Bali beaches.

 The Beach Itself